Five ways to prepare for an uncertain 2023 economy

 Job security can be valuable in a recession

-A historically strong job market has helped the U.S. economy power through high inflation and defy previous predictions of a slowdown.
-It has also allowed millions of employed Americans to find new jobs, often with better pay or career opportunities, thanks to a glut of job openings and much smaller workforce.
+A historically strong job market has helped the U.S. economic power through high inflation and defies previous predictions of a slowdown.
+It has also allowed millions of employed Americans to find new jobs, often with better pay or career opportunities, thanks to a glut of job openings and a much smaller workforce.

 Economists are increasingly fearful a recession could force thousands — if not millions — of Americans out of their jobs next year.
 The Fed has projected the jobless rate to rise to 4.6 percent by the end of 2023 as the economy slows under higher interest rates intended to make it weaker.